XXalchemist/Javascript-Revision/readme.md

 |22.| Objects and Classes in JS |
 |23.| More ES6 JS Features (like spread, rest etc) and Modern Feature Support |

+##  JavaScript

+**JavaScript** often abbreviated as **JS**, is a programming language that confirms to the **ECMAScript** specification.JavaScript is :-

+- High-level
+- Just-in-time compiled
+- Multi-paradigm
+- Dynamic typing

+_It has curly-bracket syntax, prototype-based object-orientation, and first-class functions._